 Chapter 7 bankruptcy is an individual liquidation bankruptcy.
 All consumer unsecured debt, medical bills, and credit card debt may be discharged during the bankruptcy, and you may no longer be responsible for them.
 Exceptions to this include student loans, most taxes, and domestic obligations, such as child and spousal support.

 For many people, this is the fresh start they have been hoping for.
-While your credit may be damaged for a period, you no longer have to deal with the weight of overwhelming debt and have the opportunity to correct financial decisions for a more secure future; and you may be able to rebuild your credit in the future.
+While your credit may be damaged for a period, you no longer have to deal with the weight of overwhelming debt and have the opportunity to correct financial decisions for a more secure future.
+You may be able to rebuild your credit in the future.

 Chapter 13 Reorganization Bankruptcy

-Chapter 13 bankruptcy allows the individual to pay back debt, and in so doing keep the property he or she owns, such as a home.
-You will be set up with a three- to a five-year payment plan which reorganizes and restructures the debt that you have.
+Chapter 13 bankruptcy allows the individual to pay back debt, and in so doing, keep the property he or she owns, such as a home.
+You will be set up with a repayment plan which reorganizes and restructures the debt that you have over the course of three to five years.
 This makes your debt and payments more manageable and offers a more comfortable approach to a fresh start.